Darren Day: Career

+In 2021 and currently in 2025, Day is touring the UK and Ireland in Chicago: The Musical playing the role of lawyer Billy Flynn.

 Personal life

 In the 1990s, Day was engaged to Anna Friel, Tracy Shaw and Isla Fisher.
 In the 2000s, he was engaged to Adele Vellacott and later Suzanne Shaw.
+Day is the father of Shaw's first child, a son named Corey MacKenzie Shaw-Day, (born 16 December 2004).

-In 2007, he wed actress Stephanie Dooley and divorced in 2019.
+In 2007, he wed actress Stephanie Dooley, had a son and daughter named Dalton Day (born 1 November 2011) and Madison Day (born 2 October 2006) and divorced Stephanie in 2019.

 In April 2010, Day was found guilty of his second drink-driving offence in two years, and banned from driving for five years, and also of possessing an offensive weapon, namely a kubotan-style keyring, by a court in Edinburgh.